Sober fun: the history and rise of low and no alcohol drinks and social clubs

 How has the market changed?

 The past few years have seen a dramatic shift in innovation in the low/no-alcohol sector due to a significant increase in demand for alternatives to alcoholic beverages.
-According to research published in 2021 from the International Wine and Spirits Record (IWSR) Drinks Market Analysis, the total record of sales of no/low-alcohol drinks is now predicted to grow by over 31% by 2024, and the market currently holds a 3.5% volume share of the entire alcohol industry.
+According to research published in 2021 by the IWSR Drinks Market Analysis, the total record of sales of no/low-alcohol drinks is now predicted to grow by over 31% by 2024, and the market currently holds a 3.5% volume share of the entire alcohol industry.
 Germany, Spain, and the US are driving growth in the market the most, with South Africa also predicted to see the largest compound annual growth rate (CAGR) from 2020 to 2024 of 16%.
-In the UK the market is expected to grow at a volume CAGR of over 6% between 2021 and 2025, according to the ISWR.
+In the UK the market is expected to grow at a volume CAGR of over 6% between 2021 and 2025, according to the IWSR.

 While many people have started drinking more, there has also been an increase in consumers looking to steer away from alcohol during the pandemic, as more people become aware of their health.
 This lifestyle change however has been in motion for several years says Willoughby: “People were already beginning to drink more mindfully and it is continuing to accelerate – especially since Covid.
 The number one reason people cite for change is their mental health.”